yxzhan/ebim-hub-base/README.md

 # ebim-vrb-lab

-A ready-to-run, browser-based lab for the EBiM robot-manipulation tasks (Isaac Sim + MuJoCo teleoperation).
-No local install — everything runs in the cloud through your browser.
+**ebim-vrb-lab** packages the [EBiM benchmark](https://ebim-benchmark.github.io/) simulation tasks into a ready-to-run, browser-based lab — **no local installation and no GPU of your own required.** Open a single link and you get a GPU-backed cloud session running the official EBiM environments: **Task 1** (cable-routing teleoperation in MuJoCo) and **Task 2 / Task 3** (room-scene and assisted-living teleoperation in Isaac Sim 5.1).
+The session bundles everything you need to work with them — a full VNC remote desktop, a browser-based ROS 2 arm-teleoperation UI, VS Code, and JupyterLab — and starts Task 3 automatically once it loads.

+It runs on the AICOR **VRB** (Virtual Research Building) / BinderHub platform: each session is a self-contained container scheduled onto a pooled GPU cluster, so all the heavy simulation runs in the cloud and streams to your browser.

 ## Quick start